 A mix of art and science, this kit includes clay that lets you add lights to your sculpture, without running wires through it.
 The clay itself conducts the electrical charge - pretty cool since its still safe to touch.
 We love that kids are using their creative juices at the same time they're learning a bit of science - like how to design their sculpture to allow the electricity to turn on the lights - no short circuits along the way.
 A great hands on way to puzzle out electrical circuits.

 WHAT THE KIDS SAY

-I liked it because when you put the battery box and LEDs in the clay it .
+I liked it because when you put the battery box and LEDs in the clay it makes a circuit and it lights up .
 The clay is so smooth and it smells good.
 The examples on the box are cool and I am going to make some.

 It's really neat to make different things out of the clay and then get it to light up!

 It's exciting how the lights light up because of the clay completing the circuits.
 I like that you can make a lot of things with it, and you can make lots of different circuits.
 I also like all the different coloured led lights.
 I just wish there were a few more clay colours.
 Also, the instructions were a little difficult to follow.
 I wish that there was a lot of clay so that I could keep the project intact and never have to destroy each thing.
 David M8